 I haven’t quite figured out what to do with Holly except to bring it in around the holidays, but I will do more research on that.

 This past week I made Pine needle vinegar and Pine infused in olive oil.
 Pine needle vinegar is awesome!
 Susun Weed says, “Pine vinegar is rich in flavonoids, vitamins, and minerals.
 It helps keep the immune system strong, and strengthens the lungs”.
 She calls it “Homemade Balsamic Vinegar.”
+She uses White Pine, and while there may be a difference in flavor, the yellow pine is amazing in vinegar.

 May we each have a purpose for life… and death.